FinnBurkhardt/Game-of-Life-with-Neural-Networks/README.md

 ## Results

-Comperison of Models during training.
+Comparison of Models during training.
 The loss for each model is the average over 10 full training runs.
 ![image](https://user-images.githubusercontent.com/72468505/128404168-fe40cad0-476a-435d-90b0-9abd93cea8a7.png)